Ramraiya: Ram Rai

 Ram Rai was sent by his father as an emissary to the Mughal emperor Aurangzeb in Delhi.
 Aurangzeb objected to a verse in the Sikh scripture (Asa ki Var) that stated, "the clay from a Musalman's grave is kneaded into potter's lump", considering it an insult to Islam.
 Baba Ram Rai explained that the text was miscopied and modified it, substituting "Musalman" with "Beiman" (faithless, evil) which Aurangzeb approved.
 The willingness to change a word led Guru Har Rai to bar his son from his presence, and name his younger son as his successor.
 Aurangzeb responded by granting Ram Rai a jagir (fief) in the Garhwal region (Uttarakhand).
 The area of modern Dehradun was under the rule of King Fateh Shah of Garhwal Kingdom, who had been commanded by Aurangzeb to facilitate Ram Rai and establish himself in the wilds of the valley, where he established his Durbar in 1676, with the work on the building finally being completed by his widow, Panjab Kaur, in 1699.
 The town later came to be known as Dehradun, after Dehra, referring to Baba Ram Rai's shrine.

+Ram Rai was connected to the earlier Udasi sect, being described as an "udaseen fakir".
+As per one narration, Ram Rai became an udaseen ("dissatisfied one") after being ex-communicated by his father, Guru Har Rai.
+Ram Rai is believed to have performed seventy-two miracles while he was in Delhi, including conjuring a three-legged goat.
+As per the Mahima Prakash (1776), Aurangzeb was impressed by Ram Rai's mystic powers and bestowed him with the title of qamil fakir and granted him the village Khera-Chandrawal near Majnu-ka-Tila in Delhi.
+Ram Rai died in 1689 and the darbar was managed by his widow Panjab Kaur after his death.